scality/Zenko/swarm-testing/README.md

 # Zenko Quick Testing Swarm Stack

-This docker service stack describes a simple Zenko setup for quick testing with non-production data.
+This Docker service stack describes a simple Zenko setup for quick testing with non-production data.

 ## Preparing

-Swarm mode needs to be enabled on the local docker daemon.
-See [this tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/) for more information on Swarm mode.
+Swarm mode must be enabled on the local Docker daemon.
+See [this tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/) for more on Swarm mode.

 ## Deploying